cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

     located at */etc/pgwatch/config/instances.yaml* or online
     [here](https://github.com/cybertec-postgresql/pgwatch/blob/master/pgwatch/config/instances.yaml).
     Note that you can also use env. variables inside the YAML templates!
-3. Bootstrap the metrics storage DB (not needed if using Prometheus mode).
+3. Bootstrap the metrics storage DB (not needed if using only Prometheus sink).
 4. Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a [minimum](preparing_databases.md).